elwiderman/shadystuffs/wp-content/plugins/facebook-for-woocommerce/readme.txt

 == Support ==

-If you believe you have found a security vulnerability on Facebook, we encourage you to let us know right away.
-We investigate all legitimate reports and do our best to quickly fix the problem.
-Before reporting, please review [this page](https://www.facebook.com/whitehat), which includes our responsible disclosure policy and reward guideline.
-You can submit bugs [here](https://github.com/facebookincubator/facebook-for-woocommerce/issues) or contact advertising support [here](https://www.facebook.com/business/help/900699293402826).
+Before raising a question with Meta Support, please first take a look at the Meta [helpcenter docs](https://www.facebook.com/business/help), by searching for keywords like 'WooCommerce' here.
+If you didn't find what you were looking for, you can go to [Meta Direct Support](https://www.facebook.com/business-support-home) and ask your question.

-When opening a bug on GitHub, please give us as many details as possible.
+When reporting an issue on Meta Direct Support, please give us as many details as possible.
 * Symptoms of your problem
 * Screenshot, if possible
 * Your Facebook page URL
 * Your website URL
 * Current version of Facebook-for-WooCommerce, WooCommerce, Wordpress, PHP

+To suggest technical improvements, you can raise an issue on our [Github repository](https://github.com/facebook/facebook-for-woocommerce/issues).

 == Changelog ==

-= 3.5.4 - 2025-06-25 =
+= 3.5.6 - 2025-08-18 =
-* Add - Enhanced product attribute mapping system with improved support for custom fields and value normalization by @devbodaghe in #3234
-* Fix - Single batch call for bulk edit by @SayanPandey in #3352
-* Tweak - Redundant api calls reduction by @SayanPandey in #3356
-* Fix - Whatsapp consent checkbox enable for classic checkout by @sharunaanandraj in #3451
+* Fix - Improving website prformance by reducing frequency of heavy queries by @vinkmeta in #3556
-* Add - Unit tests for FeedConfigurationDetection class by @sol-loup in #3450
-* Add - Unit tests for DebugTools class by @sol-loup in #3448
-* Add - Unit tests for AdminMessageHandler class by @sol-loup in #3447
+* Dev - chore: add multiple images functionality tests with rollout switch in… by @devbodaghe in #3554
-* Add - Unit tests for Enhanced_Catalog_Attribute_Fields class by @sol-loup in #3449
+* Update - Enable Offer Management APIs + Tweaks by @mradmeta in #3548
-* Add - Comprehensive unit tests for Google_Product_Category_Field class to improve code coverage by @sol-loup in #3446
-* Add - Comprehensive unit tests for Product_Categories class to improve code coverage by @sol-loup in #3426
-* Add - Unit tests for ProductCatalog ProductSets Delete Request class by @sol-loup in #3417
+* Add - Add Rollout Switches for Gating Multiple Variants by @devbodaghe in #3551
-* Add - Comprehensive unit tests for Request_Limit_Reached exception to improve code coverage by @sol-loup in #3427
+* Add - Feature/multiple images for variants by @devbodaghe in #3543
+* Fix - Fix product set banner reappearance after dismissal  by @mshymon in #3547
-* Add - Comprehensive unit tests for WC_Facebookcommerce_WarmConfig to improve code coverage by @sol-loup in #3424
+* Fix - Remove unnecessary logging for product attribute mapper attributes by @devbodaghe in #3546
+* Update - Deprecate FB Product Sets tab and migrate legacy product sets by @mshymon in #3534
-* Add - Comprehensive unit tests for Commerce class to improve code coverage by @sol-loup in #3425
+* Add - Automated secondary QA test to compare artifact from prepare-release and marketplace version by @immadhavv in #3544
+* Fix - Fix: Disable dropdown fields when 'Do not sync' is selected by @devbodaghe in #3541
-* Add - Unit tests for SettingsMoved note class to improve code coverage by @sol-loup in #3428
+* Fix - Show Facebook Product Video field for variable products by @ukilla in #3542
+* Fix - Fix bug in plugin version upgrade/downgrade logic in Lifecycle by @mshymon in #3539
-* Add - Comprehensive unit tests for ProfilingLoggerProcess to improve code coverage by @sol-loup in #3412
+* Add - Run e2e tests on marketplace release of the plugin by @immadhavv in #3535
-* Fix - Logs for excluded categories and tags by @SayanPandey in #3445
-* Fix - Age group normalisation error and updating supported FB fields for age group by @devbodaghe in #3460
+* Fix - Fix/prevent woocommerce attribute summaries in facebook short descriptions by @devbodaghe in #3531

 [See changelog for all versions](https://raw.githubusercontent.com/facebook/facebook-for-woocommerce/refs/heads/main/changelog.txt).